 Other encumbrances on the site such as a drainage easement could reduce the land size available for development and therefore the number of dwellings that can be built on the site.
 This can severely reduce the profitability of a site if it was bought based on the number of homes required to achieve a profit.

-Experienced property developers and buyer’s agents know the rules and how to massage the project to generate a profit.
-For example, by doing a little extra work on the site layout and drawing on unusual provisions in the planning laws, sometimes three properties can be created.
-Whereas an inexperienced buyer may only be able to get two units approved.
+Experienced property developers and buyer’s agents know the rules and how to massage the project to generate a return.
+For example, by doing a little extra work on the site layout and drawing on unusual provisions in the planning laws, sometimes three properties can be created where an inexperienced buyer may only be able to get two units approved.

-TIP: Include a surveyor on your project team to confirm that boundaries are in the correct position.
-Where they are not, this additional or reduced land area can dramatically change the nature of the development.
+TIP: Include a surveyor on your project team to confirm the land can be subdivided as you expect.
+Where it cannot, the unexpected result can dramatically change the nature of the development.